microsoft/fast/packages/tooling/fast-tooling/src/web-components/html-render-layer-inline-edit/inline-edit.spec.md

 Inline text editing will be initiated when the user double-clicks on a text node.
 When this happens the `HTMLRenderLayerInlineEdit` control will create a `textarea` and attempt to match the size, position and style so that the `textarea` input is "invisible" against the background element with the exception of a thin border so that to the user it appears that they are typing directly into the container element.
+The text area will resize as the user types to match how the new text will be rendered (i.e. if the text would result in more or fewer lines) but will have a minimum size of one line in the case that all text is removed or if the target element did not already have any text.
 While the user is typing within this area keyboard/mouse interactions will work normally (letters, numbers, special characters, arrow key navigation, mouse click curser placement, highlighting, copy/paste etc.) with the exceptions of Tab, Enter and Esc.
 Tab and Enter will perform a confirmation action which will remove the `textarea`, replace the text node with the new text and transmit a data message announcing the update.
 The Esc key will cancel the text edit, removing the `textarea` and restoring the text node to the original value.